FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

   - This can be reused in `Matrix61c_set_subscript` to locate the target slice inside the given matrix.
 - I don't use `PySlice_GetIndicesEx`.
 I use `PySlice_Unpack`.
 The [documentation](https://docs.python.org/3/c-api/slice.html) says the previous one would be deprecated since Python 3.6.1.
   `Unpack` is simpler and makes more sense.
 I don't really know how to set the `length` argument in `GetIndicesEx` btw.

+In `set_subscript`:

+- First, I treat 1D col-arrays and 1D row-arrays differently because I think fill multiple rows can be done by filling in one row multiple times.
+But I found parsing the given value `v` depends on whether the slice is 1D.
+- So I integrate all 1D arrays into one case by setting a `row_flag` and a `col_flag`.
+And $row_flag + col_flag == 1$.
+- In both cases (1D and 2D), I **allocate an additional space to store the values** and check if they are valid.
+The reason is: **If I do these conceptual checks during setting the values, some of these values may be polluted on failure.**